Raedin24/School/L400/Sem 2/DCIT 418/Lecture 5.md

 3. Key exchange
 4. User authentication
 > In databases, columns containing sensitive info is hashed
+> Hashing is a one-way function, which prevents hashes from being reversed

 ```shell
 cat>hashfile3 // Create a file